Last updated on November 9th, 2022 at 10:17 am

 If you don’t have access to your checkbook, you can still verify your routing number and account number by signing in to your bank account online.

-The location of these identification numbers varies by the financial institution, but you can usually locate them by either searching “routing number” or “account number” in the search engine or by expanding your account details.
+The location of these identification numbers varies by financial institution.
+You can usually locate them by either searching “routing number” or “account number” in the search engine or by expanding your account details.

 You can also verify these same numbers on your bank statements, whether paper or electronic.